 And there is strong evidence to suggest that a majority of the American public feels the same way.
 According to a CNN/Opinion Research Corp. poll released in November, 61 percent of the Americans surveyed supported a ban on public funding of abortion.
 Perhaps even more telling, 51 percent of respondents said that women should pay the full cost of abortion, even if they carry private health insurance and there is no federal money involved.

 But the financial aspect is not the only reason abortion remains an issue for debate.
-There is also the scientific component of the equation.

 Real-time ultrasound has demonstrated the humanity of the pre-born child.
 The baby in the womb is no longer hidden from the view of the American public.
 Ultrasound pictures are shared in e-mails and posted on Facebook.
 In the decades since the 1973 Roe v.
 Wade Supreme Court decision legalizing abortion, a new face has emerged in the discussion about abortion: the face of the unborn child.